Free Shipping On Orders Above $75

 But Allah does not measure you against anyone else.
 He looks at your sincerity, your effort, and your private struggles.
 Small, consistent acts are beloved to Allah, even when energy is low.
 The Prophet ﷺ said:

-“The most beloved deeds to Allah are those that are consistent, even if small.”
-(Sahih al-Bukhari 6464)
+“The most beloved deeds to Allah are those that are consistent, even if small” (Sahih al-Bukhari 6464).

 Spiritual exhaustion is not only about worship; it is often connected to emotional and physical fatigue.
 Muslim women carry many responsibilities, caring for families, homes, and communities while trying to remain spiritually present.